-The Company estimates that, in the second quarter 2005, approximately 14% of its sales were for Boeing commercial aircraft, 13% of its sales were for the C-17 aircraft, and 19% of its sales were for the Apache helicopter.
+In the third quarter of 2005, approximately 17% of the Company's sales were for Boeing commercial aircraft, 12% of its sales were for the C-17 aircraft, and 21% of its sales were for the Apache helicopter.
 The Company's sales for Boeing commercial aircraft and the C-17 aircraft are principally for new aircraft production; and the Company's sales for the Apache helicopter are principally for replacement rotor blades.
 Any significant change in production rates for these programs would have a material effect on the Company's results of operations and cash flows.
 In addition, there is no guarantee that the Company's current significant customers will continue to buy products from the Company at current levels.
 The loss of a key customer could have a material adverse effect on the Company.
 For example, the Company manufactures the spoilers for the Boeing 737NG aircraft (the "737 Spoilers"), which contributed approximately \$13,870,000 to sales in 2004.
 The Company has been informed that a competitor has been awarded a contract to produce the 737 Spoilers.
 Although the precise timing and amount of any transition of work to the competitor is presently unknown, such a transition of work may occur as early as the end of 2006.